 Over the last 10 years ThingLink has grown to be one of the world’s most popular rich media tech tools for creating augmented visual learning materials and experiences.
 Over 8 million people have registered a creator account, and over 350 million people are learning with ThingLink every year.
 In 2016, ThingLink was the first company to make virtual tour creation accessible and affordable for teachers and students.
+There is no need for specific virtual tour software

 The popularity of the platform’s success is down to ever-improving functionality and simplicity.
 As digital media usage becomes more sophisticated, ThingLink has responded with rich media tags, in-tag controls, enhanced VR technology player controls, accessibility features and improvements to tour transitions.